 Uganda is a unique country in a special part of the earth; to remind you a bit the country was christened as the ‘Pearl of Africa’ by Sir Winston Churchill due to its extraordinary beauty and uniqueness.
 So you now know the country you will be exploring; how magnificent and special it is on the African continent!!!

-The country comprises of beautiful snow capped mountains like the Rwenzori Mountains, amazing national parks, eye catching lakes like Lake Victoria (Africa’s largest lake), breathtaking waterfalls like the Murchison Falls, charming Rivers like the Nile River (world’s longest river), beautiful valleys, beautiful birds, varied wildlife, vivacious and welcoming people, and world-class cuisine just waiting for you to drive by.
+The country comprises beautiful snow-capped mountains like the Rwenzori Mountains, amazing national parks, eye-catching lakes like Lake Victoria (Africa’s largest lake), breathtaking waterfalls like the Murchison Falls, charming Rivers like the Nile River (world’s longest river), beautiful valleys, beautiful birds, varied wildlife, vivacious and welcoming people, and world-class cuisine just waiting for you to drive by.